top of page

 We live in a time where texture, flavor and depth are eschewed in favor of the world of make believe.
 The imitation experiences are almost universally transmitted through the blue light of a screen.
 Be it in the form of a video game, movie or more likely, a TikTok or YouTube video, it is all smoke and mirrors, perhaps CGI.

-Even simple acts that bring us together are falling away.
-Eating, for instance.
-Dining is becoming a lost art.
-Instead of sitting and enjoying some quality food we buy processed poison, designed to fatten and sicken us.
+Instead of sitting and enjoying some quality food with people we love, we buy processed poison, designed to fatten and sicken us while sitting on out fat butts and watching.

-We don't even talk to a human but rather use an app on our "smart" phones to order and pay for it.
-As Justin Halpern said in Shit My Dad Says "if they give you food in a sack, it is a sack of shit."
+Shit My Dad Says "if they give you food in a sack, it is a sack of shit."

 The nameless, faceless person crams the shit into paper bags, hands it to us from a window, perhaps mumble a robotic thank you.
 It is a human feed lot, complete with the drive through as the crush.